geojak/YouKnowWho-s-ES-Plugins/README.md

 [PredecessorGasGiant.zip](https://github.com/geojak/YouKnowWho-s-ES-Plugins/releases/download/v1.0.4-PredecessorGasGiant/PredecessorGasGiant.zip) | 166.66 kb | 2025-04-12 | [view files](https://github.com/geojak/YouKnowWho-s-ES-Plugins/tree/main/myplugins/PredecessorGasGiant/) | <a href="res/imagemd/PredecessorGasGiant.md">view images</a> [2]<br>
 <br>
->Adds an ancient predecessor station in the clouds of a gas giant.
-Will you open pandoras box?
+>Adds an ancient Predecessor station in the clouds of a gas giant.
+Will you open Pandora's box?
 <details>
 <summary>:blue_book: Plugin readme</summary>
+<blockquote>Adds a new narrative-driven storyline centered around a long-forgotten Predecessor refinery hidden deep within the storms of a gas giant.
+What begins as an ambitious technology experiment slowly unravels into a rediscovery of ancient danger.

-<blockquote>Adds 1 new landable gas giant planet in the predecessor space.
+Adds 1 new landable gas giant (Avasaa-Aa-Tej) in Predecessor space, long obscured by dense, unstable atmosphere.

-9 new missions focus around it and the quick drive prototype.
+- Introduces 9 new story missions that follow your involvement with the Successors, a mysterious engineer, and the prototype of a next-generation hyperspace drive.

+- Encounter multiple Successor Houses, each with their own agendas, secrets, and roles in the restoration of ancient technology.

+- Uncover the true origin of the Quick Drive and the threat it poses to the galaxy.

-Unlock a 'unique' jump drive variant at the end.
+- Unlock a 'unique' jump drive variant at the story's conclusion, distinct in lore and design from standard models.

 </blockquote>
 </details>